Ly-sec/swiftfetch/README.md

 The configuration file can be found at `~/.config/swiftfetch/config.toml`, you can customize it to display or hide specific information based on your preferences.

-If you did not set $EDITOR then it will return `nano` as default.
-Most DEs do that by default afaik, might have to add it yourself for WMs
+If you did not set the `EDITOR` env then it will return `nano` as default.
+Most DEs do that by default as far as I'm aware, you might have to add it yourself for WMs.
 Here is the default `config.toml` that will be copied automatically:

 ```